Information about Hepatitis C:

 CBD oil to treat hepatitis C

-CBD oil can be extremely useful for the treatment of hepatitis C symptoms, as well as in conjunction with typical medicines that are taken to treat hepatitis C. Hepatitis C symptoms include fatigue, depression, nausea, joint pain, muscle pain, and itchy skin.
+CBD oil can be extremely useful as treatment for the symptoms, as well as in conjunction with typical medicines that are taken to treat hepatitis C. Hepatitis C symptoms include fatigue, depression, nausea, joint pain, muscle pain, and itchy skin.
 All of those symptoms are often successfully treated with medical marijuana — and CBD oil is one of the easiest ways to take it.

 Additionally, a CBD oil-based topical medication can work well to heal itchy skin.
 Many people swear by CBD oil (and hemp oil) to heal their itchy skin from a variety of causes, and this is no different.